Obituary of W. J. Wilkinson of Menard County, Texas

 I was able to get a scan on Saturday from the museum in Menard of the framed copy of the Menard Messenger newspaper’s front page dated Thursday, May 29, 1919.
 It contained the obituary of William Jackson Montgomery Wilkinson’s written by Hon.
 James Callan.
 It states that W. J. died on Thursday, May 15th, 1919 at his home at his ranch at Clear Creek, Menard County, Texas.
 Below is a photo from the museum of “Uncle Jack” sitting outside of his home at Clear Creek Ranch undated and not part of the obituary.

 W. J. is my husband’s great grandfather who came to Menard County and was buried on the day he died at the Pioneer Rest Cemetery.
 There are different dates for his birth; one shows 1833; the CSA gravestone marker shows 1835-1919 and the family headstone shows 1828.
 Nancy was the informant on the death certificate and said his birthday is November 29, 1828.
 Below is W. J.’s CSA service record with enlistment date of November 9, 1863 at Camp Colorado and age 28, (this was considered in Callahan County.)
 That is where they got the 1835 on the marker.

 The full Indian story can be read at my blog post about the Col. W J Wilkinsons Indian Experience.

-This obituary was written by long-time family friend J. J. Callan in advance of his death in 1917.
-He and W.J. first met in Coleman County (was Brown County at the time) back in 1860’s.
+This obituary was written by long-time family friend J. J. Callan’s son James Callan and not by J. J. as I originally was told.
+But, W.J. and J. J. first met in Coleman County (was Brown County at the time) back in 1860’s.